RecompeteIQ

 What are the top cities for security systems contracts in Texas?

-DWG, Unknown, Fort Bliss are the top markets based on opportunity count.
+Unknown, DWG, Fort Hood are the top markets based on opportunity count.

 Who are the top security systems contractors in Texas?

-The leading incumbent vendors include JOHNSON CONTROLS SECURITY SOLUTIONS LLC, SECURITY OPERATIONS GROUP INTERNATIONAL LLC, PYROCOM SYSTEMS INC. See the Incumbent Vendors table for full rankings.
+The leading incumbent vendors include JOHNSON CONTROLS SECURITY SOLUTIONS LLC, M. C. DEAN, INC., SECURITY OPERATIONS GROUP INTERNATIONAL LLC.
+See the Incumbent Vendors table for full rankings.

 When do security systems contracts come up for rebid in Texas?